Getting Kids To Clean

 Give older kids some input in your new system.
 They're part of the overload-on-chores problem, right?
 So, make them part of the solution.

-For example, when you introduce the chore list or chore chart, talk with them about the best ways to set it up.
+For example, when introducing the chore list or chart, talk with them about the best ways to set it up.
 Let them decide when they will do their chores.
 (Within reason, that is!)

 Getting Kids to Clean With a Family Meeting

 Now that you've prepared yourself, it's time to get your family on board.
-Start your new getting kids to clean routine off right by calling a family meeting.
+Start getting kids to clean by calling family meeting.

-Don't let the meeting part scare you: It can be as casual or as formal as you and your family like no gavel or agenda required.
+Don't let the meeting part scare you: It can be as casual or formal as you and your family, like no required gavel or agenda.

-Though ultra-organized people like me would probably want to at least open the meeting with a brief overview of the topics to be covered and then tackle them in a preset order, it's probably not necessary.
+Though ultra-organized people like me would probably want to open the meeting with a brief overview of the topics to be covered and then tackle them in a preset order, it's probably unnecessary.

-What is required, however, is that your family meeting takes place on a day and time when every family member can attend.
+However, your family meeting must take place on a day and time when every family member can attend.

 family-meeting